 - EMT/Firefighter Shawn Maggaro, Firefighter/EMT Dan Kile and Fire Apparatus Driver/Operator Michael Scott received the Silver Star.
 The trio from the Fullerton station responded to a report of an overdose patient not knowing that he had a loaded gun.
 When the patient at 13 Glendower Court pulled out the gun and brandished it at fire and police personnel, Maggaro, Kile and Scott EMT/FF Shawn Magaro worked to grab the gun and subdued the patient.

 - Firefighters Frank Pollock and Todd Youngblood, along with Fire Apparatus Driver/Operator Dale Hess and Lt.
 John Jessa received the Bronze Star—the fire department’s third-highest honor.
 On Feb.
-21, 2010, the group from the Essex station rescued a man in a wheelchair from a house fire at 3201 Foxglove Lane.
+21, 2010, the group from the Essex station rescued a man in a wheelchair from a at 3201 Foxglove Lane.

 Several civilians were also recognized for performing extraordinarily during emergencies.
 These included: